Nottingham Trent University - University Hall

 Discreet integration of modern services and equipment plus painstaking restoration have preserved the appeal of the building, retained the charm of the building’s heritage and is sure to inspire graduans passing through for many years.

-The scheme is on target to achieve BREEAM Excellent rating for the new build and Very Good rating for the refurbishment of the grade II listed building.
+The scheme is on target to achieve BREEAM Very Good rating for the new build and for the refurbishment of the grade II listed building.

 The project was delivered using BIM (Building Information Modelling).
 A point cloud survey of the existing building was provided at initial stages.
 This was converted into a Revit file.
 We ensured all details are modelled carefully using the 3D software so the proposal could be presented to the Planning Authority and the conservation officer in order to obtain speedy response.
 It was also used for coordination and clash detection between different packages.

-The first phase (the conversion and the glazed link) were completed in July 2018 and handed over to the university.
-The second phase will start on site in September 2018.
+The first phase (the conversion and the glazed link) was completed in July 2018 and handed over to the university.
+The second phase was completed in June 2019 and handed over to the university.